mbzuai-nlp/LaMini-LM/README.md

 ## Models

 You can download LaMini-LM series as follow.
-Note that not all models are performing as well.
-Models with ✩ are those with the best overall performance given their size/architecture.
+Models with ✩ are those with the best overall performance given their size/architecture, hence we recommend using them.
 More details can be seen in our paper.

 <table>
 <thead>